quantstamp/universal-solc-compiler/README.md

 ## The source of solc binaries

 * For solc versions above 0.4.10, the Ethereum Foundation has provided official linux binaries.
-* For solc versions 0.4.0 ~ 0.4.9, the binaries are compiled on the Alpine docker image and made static using [this method](https://github.com/rainbreak/solidity-static) from source and are uploaded to this repository.
+* For solc versions 0.4.0 ~ 0.4.9 and 0.4.26, the binaries are compiled on the Alpine docker image and made static using [this method](https://github.com/rainbreak/solidity-static) from source and are uploaded to this repository.

 If you have doubts in the provided binaries for 0.4.5 ~ 0.4.9, we suggest that you compile the binaries directly from Ethereum's repository.